Order Code: C334

 - IMMEDIATELY aliquot plasma into transfer tube, label the tube with patient’s full name, date of birth and specimen type (for example: NaCit plasma) and refrigerate.

-Transport: Store plasma at 2°C to 8°C after collection and ship the same day of collection per packaging instructions provided with the Cleveland HeartLab shipping box.
+Transport: Store plasma at 2°C to 8°C after collection and ship the same day of collection per packaging instructions included with the provided shipping box.

 Ambient (15-25°C): not acceptable